Download MP3 Audio Track

 “Good is all that serves life, evil is all that serves death.
 Good is reverence for life . . . and all that enhances life.
 Evil is all that stifles life, narrows it down, cuts it to pieces” (Erich Fromm).

 FEW THINGS, IF ANY, GET BETTER ALL BY THEMSELVES.
-To the contrary, most things deteriorate unless somebody does something now and then to enhance them.
-To enhance means to augment something for the better, to make its value or its beauty greater.
+To the contrary, most things deteriorate unless somebody does something to enhance them from time to time.
+To “enhance” means to augment something for the better, to make its value or its beauty greater.
 And that, really, is what our work in this world is all about.
-It's not just maintenance; it's enhancement.
+It’s not just maintenance; it’s enhancement.
 By the work we do, we have the privilege of improving the things we deal with.
-And it's a fine thing to be known as individuals who enhance whatever we touch.
+And it’s a fine thing to be known as individuals who enhance whatever we touch.

 Enhancement of everything.
 With an appreciation for improvement, we then must be active enhancers.
 It’s more than an attitude; it’s an active endeavor.
 We might even say it’s a way of life.
 In this way of life, we don’t merely walk past that piece of litter on the sidewalk; we pick it up and place it in the nearest trash can.

 Gratitude for grace.
 The people who are the most active enhancers are usually those who are possessed of a deep sense of gratitude for the grace that has been shown to them personally.
 And that’s no coincidence.
 In the end, that’s the great motive for helping others: the realization that we ourselves have been helped beyond our merits.